Fimbrial usher protein

 The fimbrial usher protein is involved in biogenesis of the pilus in Gram-negative bacteria.
 The biogenesis of some fimbriae (or pili) requires a two-component assembly and transport system which is composed of a periplasmic chaperone and a pore-forming outer membrane protein which has been termed a molecular 'usher'; this is the chaperone-usher pathway.

 The usher protein has a molecular weight ranging from 86 to 100 kDa and is composed of a membrane-spanning 24-stranded beta barrel domain, reminiscent of porins, and of four periplasmic soluble domains: an N-terminal one of about 120 residues (NTD), a 'middle' domain of about 80 residues located as a soluble insertion within the beta barrel region of the sequence (plug domain) and two IG-like domains (each about 80 residues long) at the C-terminus (CTD1 and CTD2).
 Although the degree of sequence similarity of these proteins is not very high they share a number of characteristics.
 One of these is the presence of two pairs of disulfide bond-forming cysteines, the first one located in the NTD and the second in CTD2.
 The best conserved region of the sequence corresponds to the plug domain.

+A fimbrial usher protein is a large, integral outer membrane protein found in Gram-negative bacteria.
+It plays a crucial role in the biogenesis and assembly of fimbriae (also known as pili), which are hair-like, proteinaceous appendages on the bacterial surface [1, 2, 4].
+Fimbriae are essential virulence factors for many bacterial pathogens, mediating their attachment to host cells and tissues, biofilm formation, and other functions necessary for colonization and infection [4].

+Structure

+Fimbrial usher proteins are among the largest β-barrel outer membrane proteins (OMPs) identified to date, with molecular weights ranging from 86 to 100 kDa [1, 3].
+Their complex structure is typically composed of several domains: